api3dao/vitepress-docs/docs/guides/dapis/call-dapi-dapiserver/index.md

 ## 3. Compile the contract

-Select the **SOLIDITY COMPILER** pane and compile `mySmartContract.sol`.
+Select the **SOLIDITY COMPILER** pane and compile `MyContract.sol`.
 Note the version of the compiler matches the contract's declaration.

 ::: tip